 - Wetting the popcorn weakens its adhesion to the roof.
 It is recommended to wet the ceiling with a garden sprayer before making an attempt to remove it.
 Wet a four-by-four foot area of the ceiling.
 Be moderate in your use of water.
 If you use too much water, the sheetrock which lies beneath the popcorn will get damaged making the popcorn removal process difficult to carry out.

 Wet a small section of the popcorn.
 Wait for 15 minutes for the water to be absorbed completely.
 To remove the small section of the popcorn, take a wide putty or drywall knife and run it along the edges of the ceiling to loosen the popcorn material.
-The popcorn material may come off during your first attempt or you may have to repeat these steps a couple of times.
+The popcorn material may come off during your first attempt or you may have to repeat these few simple steps a couple of times.
 Repeat the same procedure for the entire ceiling.

 Don’t Forget The Protective Coverings